 UX Design Deliverables: Key Design Considerations for User Experience (UX)

 Finally, it is the user experience (UX) of an app that matters most for the success, failure, popularity, and revenue earning of an app.
-When you hire android developer or designer for any project, the focus primarily rests on the expertise of the developer on UX.
+When you hire android developers or designer for any project, the focus primarily rests on the expertise of the developer on UX.
 This is why UX deliverables will continue to the major role in ensuring app success.
 Let’s have a look at the key deliverables in this category.

 Project evaluation is the process to provide designers some understanding about the current product state.
 This will showcase and allow you to explore all the typical shortcomings and the areas where you can really improve.
 The project evaluation deliverables can further be classified into few categories.
 Let’s explain them briefly.